4 Best Spray Paints for Plastic in 2022 – Top Picks & Reviews

 The Krylon K04293007 is a spray paint for people who want an easy experience, a good price, and who aren’t opposed to the colors that make up camouflage.
 If you’re looking to create a camouflage look on something plastic, you’re in luck, as this line contains every color you need for camouflage, and you can also purchase a stencil that makes creating that look easy.
 This spray paint doesn’t require any sanding or priming, so if you’re looking for a fast, low-effort spray paint, this is the variety for you.

 This formulation bonds to most plastics, which makes it good for many purposes.
 While it does dry to the touch in minutes and is safe to handle in about an hour, it takes a week of curing to become thoroughly chip-resistant, which means that for the best results you shouldn’t use the object much in that time.
 You’re also limited to camouflage colors in this line, so they’re not the most vibrant, colorful options you could get.
 The good news is that you can get this line for a reasonable price, so it’s going to be a good choice for many people.
+All in all, we think this is the best spray paint for plastic for the money.

 4. Krylon SUPERMAXX Spray Paint for Plastic